aerodynamisism/pygerm/README.md

 # pygerm

-a terminal-based germ sim that spreads, clones, and eventually infects the whole screen. just run it and watch the infection take over. nothing fancy — just pure terminal chaos.
+a terminal-based germ sim that spreads, clones, and eventually infects the whole screen.

 ## requirements

-python
+- python
-curses
+- curses

 ---